Iris-TheRainbow/road-runner/road-runner-docs/site/content/raw-docs/v1-0/guides/centerstage-auto.md

 robot to build a trajectory along.

-Please also note that in general, functions like `strafeTo()`, `lineToX()`, and `lineToY()` will generally be slower than `splineTo()` and other spline functions because splines can move as one continuous motion.
+Please also note that in general, functions like `strafeTo()`, `lineToX()`, and `lineToY()` will generally be slower than `splineTo()` and other spline functions because multiple splines can move as one continuous motion.

 Without further ado, we define a path for `action1`:
 <!-- TODO: everyone seems to find lineto really confusing; demonstrate strafeTo instead?
-Consider demonstrating actual splines with setTangent?
+Consider demonstrating actual splines with setTangent? -->
-Demonstrate afterTime and afterDisp? -->
 ```java
 // actionBuilder builds from the drive steps passed to it
 Action action1 = drive.actionBuilder(initialPose)